academia-de-codigo/noire-server/README.md

 ### Adjust the configuration files to suit your environment

-Edit files in `lib/config`
+Edit all `lib/config/*` files

 ### Setup environment variables

 *   `NODE_ENV` should be set to either `development`, `staging` or `production`.
 If not set at all, defaults to `development`
 *   `JWT_SECRET` should contain a secret which will be used to sign authentication tokens.
 A safe randomly generated secret can be obtained by running `npm run secret`.
-Running `` `npm run secret | grep export` `` will automatically set it for you (don't forget the backticks)
-*   SMTP credentials should be configured using the `SMTP_USER` and `SMTP_PASS` variables
+*   SMTP credentials should be configured using the `SMTP_USER` and `SMTP_PASS` environment variables
-*   All environment variables can be setup inside a `.env` file which should not be commited and is sourced when the server starts
+*   All environment variables can be setup inside a `.env` file which should not be commited and is sourced when the server starts.
+A sample `example.env` file is provided.

 ### Reset the database to it's original state